arakamzee/chapter-one-checkpoint/README.md

-# Welcome and enviroment setupt
+# Welcome and Enviroment SETUP

-1 Question one 1
+### Question 1...
+What is web development, and why is it essential in the context of the internet?
-2 question two 2
+       It is the process of creating, building, and maintaining websites and web applications.

 question 3
 question 4
 # end of the my README file